Commentary: Myanmar domestic worker's death and the problem with the bystander effect

 NO RED FLAGS DETECTED BY OTHERS

-As the details unfolded, it became clear that several people had crossed paths with Ms Piang.
+As the details unfolded, it became clear that several people had crossed paths with Piang Ngaih Don.
 In theory, any one of them could have stopped her suffering.

-First, there was Ms Piang’s employment agency.
-According to the Ministry of Manpower, an agent had spoken to Ms Piang twice but had not noticed any issues.
+First, there was the employment agency.
+According to the Ministry of Manpower, an agent had spoken to Piang Ngaih Don twice but had not noticed any issues.

-And then there was Ms Piang’s doctor.
+And then there was her doctor.
 In Singapore, foreign domestic workers attend a medical screening every six months.
-Ms Piang passed her screening, but returned several months later with symptoms including runny nose, cough and leg swelling.
+Piang Ngaih Don passed her screening, but returned several months later with symptoms including runny nose, cough and leg swelling.

 During this visit, the doctor noticed bruises and wanted to run further tests.
 However, Gaiyathiri explained the injuries away, and no follow-up action was taken.